eranshmil/ionic-assignment/README.md

-# Ionic & NodeJS Assignment
+# Ionic & Express.js Assignment

 An Ionic application that redirect the user to the selected/default url.